The number of equivalent realisations of a rigid graph: Generic frameworks

 Lemma \ref{new} implies that $\tran[\rat(d_G(p):\rat]=2|V|-3$ for any generic realisation $(G,p)$ of a rigid graph $G$.
 Our next result extends this to all graphs.
 Given a graph $G$ we use $\rankg(G)$ to denote the rank of the rigidity matrix of a generic realisation of $G$.
 A {\em rigid component} of $G$ is a maximal rigid subgraph of $G$.
 It is known that the edge-sets of the rigid components $H_1,H_2,\ldots,H_t$ of $G$ partition $E(G)$ and that $\rankg(G)=\sum_{i=1}^t(2|V(H_i)|-3)$, see for example \cite{JJ}.

 \begin{lemma} Let $(G,p)$ be a quasi-generic complex realisation of a graph $G$.
 Then $\tran[\rat(d_G(p)):\rat]=\rankg(G)$. \end{lemma} \bproof Let $H_1,H_2,\ldots,H_t$ be the rigid components of $G$.
-By Lemma \ref{new}, $\tran[\rat(d_{H_i}(p|_{V(H_i)})):\rat]=2|V(H_i)|-3$ for all $1\leq i\leq t$.
+By Lemma \ref{new}, $\tran[\rat(d_{H_i}(p)):\rat]=2|V(H_i)|-3$ for all $1\leq i\leq t$.
 Thus On the other hand, we may apply Lemma \ref{qgen1} to a spanning subgraph $F$ of $G$ whose edge set corresponds to a maximal set of linearly independent rows of the rigidity matrix of $(G,p)$ to deduce that $\tran[\rat(d_G(p)):\rat]\geq \tran[\rat(d_F(p)):\rat]= \rankg(G)$.
 Thus $\tran[\rat(d_G(p)):\rat]=\rankg(G)$. \eproof

-We close this section by showing that the number of pairwise non-congruent realisations of a rigid graph $G$ which are equivalent to a given generic realisation is the same for all generic realisations.
+We can now show that the number of pairwise non-congruent realisations of a rigid graph $G$ which are equivalent to a given generic realisation is the same for all generic realisations.

 \begin{theorem} Suppose $(G,p)$ is a generic complex realisation of a rigid graph $G=(V,E)$.
 Let $S$ be the set of all equivalent realisations of $G$.
 Then the number of congruence classes in $S$ is finite.
 Furthermore, this number is the same for all generic realisations of $G$. \end{theorem} \bproof Let $V=\{v_1,v_2,\ldots,v_n\}$ and let $(G,q)$ be another generic realisation of $G$.
 Let $(G,p^*)$ and $(G,q^*)$ be realisations in canonical position which are congruent to $(G,p)$ and $(G,q)$ respectively.
 Let $p^*(v_i)=(x_i,y_i)$ and $q^*(v_i)=(x_i',y_i')$ for $1\leq i\leq n$.
 Let $\tilde{p}=(y_2,x_3,y_3,\ldots,x_{n},y_n)$ and $\tilde{q}=(y'_2,x'_3,y'_3,\ldots,x'_{n},y'_n)$.
 Then $\tilde{p}$ and $\tilde{q}$ are generic by Lemma \ref{new}.